zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Its explicit coordinate representation is more revealing:
+Its explicit coordinate representation is more illuminating:

 $$ \tag{18.5}
 \begin{aligned}